linked-db/linked-ql/site/realtime/live-queries.md

 Any difference in parameter values creates a separate execution boundary, even when the SQL structure is identical.

-#### Transaction context
+#### Execution context

-Queries must share the same transaction or visibility scope.
+Queries must share the same transaction context – for transaction-scope queries.

-This ensures inheritance does not cross transactional or policy boundaries — including RLS rules, visibility constraints, or any session-level enforcement tied to the transaction context.
+This ensures inheritance does not cross transactional or policy boundaries — including RLS rules, visibility constraints, or session-level enforcement tied to transaction contexts.

-#### In practice

-Query inheritance is not a global optimization layer.
-It is strictly scoped to a single execution boundary in which canonical and derived query windows are allowed to exist.

-Within that boundary:

-* execution does not leak across parameterized queries
-* transactional policies remain consistently enforced across all derived windows
-* structural overlap is only exploited when visibility context is identical

 ---